codefresh-io/docs.codefresh.io/_docs/integrations/oidc-pipelines.md

 ## More on the OIDC ID token

-The ID token is a JSON Web Token (JWT) that contains claims on the authentication and authorization of the user or resource, including attributes .
+The ID token is a JSON Web Token (JWT) which contains claims on the authentication and authorization of the user or resource, including attributes .
 The claim is a piece of information included in the ID token providing details about the identity, attributes, and other information for the cloud provider to authorize the access request.

 ### Claims & conditions